oracc/oracc-search-front-end/README.md

 ## Clone the repo

 On the server, all our project code is located at `/home/rits` and the Angular code is in the `/home/rits/oracc-search-front-end` directory.
-If the `oracc-search-front-end` folder does not exits, you will need to clone the repo via git into `/home/rits`.
+If the `oracc-search-front-end` folder does not exit, you will need to clone the repo via git into `/home/rits`.

 ## Build the website for production